M4R53L/fpga-stepper-controller/README.md

 # FPGA Stepper Motor Controller

 A Verilog-based controller for unipolar/bipolar stepper motors, implemented on the Intel DE1-SoC (Cyclone V FPGA).
 Supports full-step and half-step modes, bidirectional motion, acceleration/deceleration, and real-time speed display.
-Developed with Quartus and ModelSim as part of a digital systems lab.
+Developed with Quartus as part of a digital systems lab.

 ---